DSoftOut/pgator/README.md

 ####More methods options

-You can find more methods options in .test_pgator_rpc_table.sql file comments
+You can find more methods options in the .test_pgator_rpc_table.sql file comments

 ####How to run pgator as daemon